- Discuss the vocabulary terms for movement and anatomical position.

 Anatomical Movement Terms

-These terms are also universal in health and fitness and describe how the muscles of the body act on the skeleton and generate movement.
+These terms are also universal in health and fitness and describe how the body’s muscles act on the skeleton and generate movement.

 - Abduction – Movement away from the midline